richard-scryber/PaperworkDayDocs/reference/htmlattributes/attributes/attr_data_cache_styles.md

 {: toc}
 </details>

 ---

-## Summmary
+## Usage

-The `data-cache-styles` attribute is a performance optimization feature that caches style calculations for template-generated content.
-When enabled, Scryber reuses style computations across repeated template instances, dramatically reducing processing time and memory usage for large datasets.
+The `data-cache-styles` attribute is applied to `<template>` elements, typically in conjunction with `data-bind`:

-The `data-cache-styles` attribute enables style calculation caching for template iterations, providing:
+It enables style calculation caching for template iterations, providing:
 - **Significant performance improvements** for large collections (100+ items)
 - **Reduced memory footprint** during PDF generation
 - **Faster rendering times** by reusing computed styles